ea4k/klog/README.md

 KLog provides general purpose DX logging support.

 ### IMPORTANT:
-All the mailing lists, code and releases have been removed from Savannah and they are no longer avaiable.
+All the mailing lists, code and releases have been removed from Savannah and they are no longer available.
 I will wait some days to see if they can be recovered before looking for another place to host all the needed services.